 Its Shenzhen shares fell by their 10 percent limit, dragging down mainland Chinese shares around 1 percent

-The Mexican and Canadian currencies, remained under pressure from trade war fears, the former hitting 16-month lows against the U.S. dollar.
+The Mexican peso and the Canadian dollar, caught up in trade war risks, slipped further, with the former at a 16-month low against the dollar.

 Projections from the Fed's March meeting suggest a benchmark rate of 2.1 percent at end of 2018.
 That implies a total of three rate rises this year.
 But some reckon four increases are possible.

 "The focus is on how many times the Fed will raise rates this year and next and how much beyond the levels it considers as neutral to the economy, or what they call the longer-run rates," said Shuji Shirota, head of macro economic strategy group at HSBC Securities in Tokyo.